ned14/nedmalloc/Readme.txt

 you can do anything you like with it.
 This does not apply to the malloc.c.h file which remains copyright to others.

-It has been tested on win32 (x86), win64 (x64), Linux (x64) and
+It has been tested on win32 (x86), win64 (x64), Linux (x64), FreeBSD (x64)
-FreeBSD (x64).
+and Apple MacOS X (x86).
 It works very well on all of these and is very significantly faster than the system allocator on all of these platforms.

 By literally dropping in this allocator as a replacement for your system allocator, you can see real world improvements of up to three times in normal